 I know this because I help people from all around the world become software developers and get their first remote jobs.
 Every day, I see the huge impact that having a strong portfolio has on their chances of landing their first job.This is especially important if you want to get a job as a front-end or full-stack web developer.
 Your HTML & CSS skills are important, but you are ultimately supposed to build great UI/UX.

 In a real job, there will most likely be a designer in your team that will take care of designing the UI/UX.
 However, you need to show that you can build beautiful products based on the specs of the designer.

-Here is the not-so-secret-anymore ? hack that we ask our students to use.
+Here is the not-so-secret-now hack that we ask our students to use:

 If you want your portfolio to stand out, build a few beautiful-looking frontend projects that communicate your attention to detail and love for great UI/UX.

 You could just copy any website that you like (such as Pinterest).
 However, it will cause a much better impression if you build something beautiful that not many people know about.

 One approach is to visit dribbble.com and find a few concept websites that you can build.
 Many designers take the time to reimagine how certain websites would look like if they were built from scratch.
 However, those designs often don’t get implemented.
 Here is where you come in: just pick one and build it from scratch.
 Here are a few examples — and remember to link to the original designer if you follow this idea.

 However, the problem with this approach is that most of those designs will have visual assets (for example, background images) that you can’t export to include in your implementation.
 Also, as a junior developer you are probably not great yet at paying attention to all the little details that the designer thought about (such as margins, paddings, font sizes, and so on).

 Here is an alternative approach that will make your portfolio projects look as amazing as the original designs: